FAQ

 Q: Are Star Trek Discovery and Strange New Worlds fully canon in your view?

 A: Officially, yes.
 And EAS respects the official status of Discovery and SNW as a canon Star Trek series.
-But there are huge problems to integrate Discovery because the visuals (Klingons!) and numerous other facts from the series contradict what has been established before.
+But there are huge problems to integrate Discovery because the visuals (Klingons!) and numerous other facts from the series clash with what has been established before.
 In the case of the Discoverse, the continuity issues are even worse than those with the Abrams movies, considering that they are supposedly is set in the Prime Universe, just a few years before Kirk takes command of the Enterprise (well, actually of a much smaller and less powerful ship than in SNW).
 In cases of conflicts, I will give the existing Star Trek precedence, and I will not try to blend in the two series with far-fetched explanations, unless these are hinted at in the stories themselves.
 Read my article on The Continuities of Star Trek.

 Q: Why don't you take into account The Animated Series (TAS) as fully canon?